 First, let’s define some terms that are relevant to the apparatus of defined outcome investing:

-Reference asset - Each defined outcome investment is linked to the performance of a reference asset e.g. SPY (S&P 500 Index) or QQQ (NASDAQ-100).
+- Reference asset: Each defined outcome investment is linked to the performance of a reference asset e.g. SPY (S&P 500 Index) or QQQ (NASDAQ-100).

-Reference price - This is the price of the reference asset or market index.
+- Reference price: This is the price of the reference asset or market index.

 When you combine these concepts into a defined outcome investment strategy, you can create security for your investment, even during market volatility.
 The contract of the defined outcome investment is set for the outcome period.
 You can withdraw early and re-allocate your capital if the value reaches your target profit earlier.

 What Are the Benefits?